Cay-B/Covid-19-Dashboard/README.md

 The website was deployed using a web hosting service from github.

 Conclusion:
 The development of covid-19 dashboard website was a solo work.
 The result is a visually appealing and functional website that provides information about covid-19.
-The use of responsive design ensures that the website is accessible on different devices, making it easy for customers to access information about the covid-19 from anywhere.
+The use of responsive design ensures that the website is accessible on different devices, making it easy to use.